 - Year-round: Anyone can search for schools and programs.

-- During the application period: Create a MySchools account to get a personalized search experience.
+- After you get your welcome letter: Create your MySchools account and add your child to it to get a personalized search experience.
 Once your family has an account and is logged in, you can save favorite programs, get helpful tips, and start adding programs to your application.

 Even if you're not logged in to MySchools, you can type your home address in the "Your Child's Address" search bar to find schools near you.
 When you're logged into your account, the MySchools map will show your address with a home icon.
 It will also display the schools closest to your home on the map and in a list.